 This is the Best Gluten-Free Vegan Pie Crust you’ve been waiting for!!
-After years of testing, this recipe is my all-time pie crust winner – it’s crisp, flaky, buttery, and perfect pre-baked, par-baked, or baked along with the pie filling.
+After years of testing, this recipe is my all-time pie crust winner—it’s crisp, flaky, and buttery and perfect pre-baked, par-baked, or baked along with the pie filling.
 It’s also grain-free and paleo-friendly.
 Thanks to Flora Plant Butter for sponsoring this post!

 Meet my new favorite, go-to pie crust recipe!
-Pie crust is one of those things that you need a go-to recipe for.
+Pie crust is one of those things for which you need a go-to recipe.
 I am a pie crust aficionado.
-I love it, and I will happily rip the crust off the side of a pie to eat all by itself.
+I love it and will happily rip the crust off the side of a pie to eat all by itself.
 In my gluten-free vegan world, my go-to pie crust needs to be a gluten-free vegan pie crust, and this is it.

-It’s flaky, tender, and sooo buttery – despite the fact that it’s gluten-free vegan!
+It’s flaky, tender, and so buttery—even though it’s gluten-free and vegan!
 Large flakiness points go to Flora Plant Butter, a magical vegan butter substitute that tastes and bakes so much like butter.
-We use it just the way I’d use regular butter for pie crust, and when cut into the dry ingredients and baked, it creates magical little layers of flaky goodness.
+We use it just the way I’d use regular butter for a pie crust, cutting it into the dry ingredients and baking.
+It creates magical little layers of flaky goodness.

 What do you need for this pie crust?

-• Tapioca Flour or Arrowroot Starch: using tapioca or arrowroot starch helps keep the pie crust crispy and easier to handle.
+• Tapioca Flour or Arrowroot Starch: Using tapioca or arrowroot starch helps keep the pie crust crispy and makes it easier to handle.

 • Coconut Sugar: optional!
-You can skip this if you’ll be using the pie crust with a savory recipe, like a quiche or a pot pie.
+You can skip this if you use the pie crust with a savory recipe, like a quiche or a pot pie.
 Keep it in for something sweet.

 • Sea Salt: must in every recipe.

 • Flora Plant Butterthe vegan butter of my dreams!
-The Flora Plant Butter (all vegan friendly) works SO well for this recipe.
-It performs just like regular butter to give a fabulously flaky, buttery crust.
-Make sure to use the unsalted so you can control the salt level.
+The Flora Plant Butter (all vegan-friendly) works SO well for this recipe.
+It performs like regular butter to give a fabulously flaky, buttery crust.
+Make sure to use the unsalted version to control the salt level.

 How to make a flax egg?

-To make a flax egg, you’ll combine 1 tablespoon of flax meal with 2.5 tablespoons of water.
-Whisk them together, and allow to sit for 5 to 10 minutes or until a gel consistency has formed.
+To make a flax egg, combine 1 tablespoon of flax meal with 2.5 tablespoons of water.
+Whisk them together and allow them to sit for 5 to 10 minutes or until a gel consistency has formed.

 Can I use this pie crust with other pie recipes?

 YES!
-Just make this gluten-free vegan pie crust recipe instead of the one the recipe calls for, or wherever it calls for a pre-made pie crust.
+Make this gluten-free vegan pie crust instead of the one the recipe calls for, or wherever it calls for a pre-made pie crust.
 It also works splendidly for tart crusts.

 Do you need to pre-bake this gluten-free vegan pie crust?

 No, definitely not!
-I tested this crust all of the ways and it worked well in all of them.
+I tested this crust in all kinds of ways, and it worked well in all of them.
 It baked up perfectly for a no-bake pie filling, getting crispy and holding its shape well even after the filling was added.
-I also tested parbaking it, for the pecan pie photos in this post, and that also worked!
+I also tested parbaking it for the pecan pie photos in this post, and that also worked!
 Whatever your pie recipe calls for, this gluten-free vegan pie crust will do the trick.

-For no-bake pies: bake the crust all the way through, about 15 minutes, until it’s golden brown and cooked all the way through.
+For no-bake pies, bake the crust all the way through for about 15 minutes until it’s golden brown and cooked all the way through.
 Allow to cool completely before adding your filling.

-For baked pies: par-bake the crust in the oven for about 10 minutes, until the edges are starting to set.
-Remove from the oven, add filling (and top crust or crumble if required) and return to the oven to finish baking.
+For baked pies: Par-bake the crust in the oven for about 10 minutes until the edges start to set.
+Remove from the oven, add filling (and top crust or crumble if required), and return to the oven to finish baking.

 Can I prepare this gluten-free vegan pie crust ahead of time?

 Absolutely.
-You can prepare the dough up to five days ahead of time – or even longer if you keep it in the freezer.
-You can store it in a disc wrapped in plastic wrap, or you can prepare it in the pie dish and refrigerate or freeze like that.
+You can prepare the dough up to five days ahead of time—or even longer if you keep it in the freezer.
+You can store it in a disc wrapped in plastic wrap, or you can prepare it in a pie dish and refrigerate or freeze it like that.
 Just make sure it’s well wrapped so it doesn’t dry out.

 Need some pie inspiration?